kkong99/puam-api-docs/makers.md

 **begindate**
 Integer representation of the earliest possible date associated with the maker (birth, as in the case of an individual).
 Dates before the Common Era are represented as negative values.

+**biography**
+A brief textual description of the maker's life and work, composed by the Museum.

 **culturegroup**
 Describes the cultural group to which this maker can be associated, if applicable.